Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 Identifying patterns in ciphertext can provide insights into the underlying structure of a substitution or transposition cipher.
 After a letter is discovered, the text can then be checked for possible letters after it.
 For example for the letter 't', 'h' is often the letter after it.

-## Mathematical Operations that are difficult to reverse
+## Mathematical Operations that are difficult or impossible to reverse
-No matrix division
+An example of a function that cannot be reversed is matrix multiplication since there is no matrix division.

 # How to make cipher harder to crack
 ## Trapdoor functions
 They refer to operations that are easy to calculate in one direction but difficult to reverse without special knowledge.

+One example is modulus (%), which gets the remainder from a division.
+It would be difficult to reverse this equation as without knowing the divisor and quotient, it is impossible to guess what the original number is.

 ## Introducing more characters or mapping multiple characters to a plaintext character
+This would reduce the effectiveness of frequency analysis.

+Such as what is done in homophonic ciphers,